stellar-deprecated/kelp/examples/walkthroughs/trader/balanced.md

 ### Virtual Balance

 _These parameters are dangerous.
-It is recommended to set these parameters to `0.0`_
+It is recommended to set these parameters to `0.0`_.

 Setting a virtual balance for any of the two assets fools the bot into thinking that it has a bigger balance in its account for that asset.
 Doing so will result in the bot setting the levels with a smoother pricing curve.

-If you set these values to `0.0` and the bot happens to sell all but the last unit of the asset, the last asset will be valued at _infinity_ by the bot.
-It will be almost impossible for the bot to sell the last unit; however, if you set this value to be > `0.0` the bot will eventually run out of the asset that has a virtual balance set.
-When this occurs, the bot gets stuck and the behavior is _undefined_.
+If you set these values to `0.0` and the bot happens to sell all but the last unit of the asset, the last asset will be valued at _infinity_ by the bot and it will be almost impossible for the bot to sell the last unit.
+However, if you set this value to be > `0.0` the bot will eventually run out of the asset that has a virtual balance set and the bot will get stuck.
+The behavior of the bot in this state is _undefined_.

 The virtual balance combined with the actual balance the bot has in its account will be used to compute the _total balance_ for that asset.
 The _total balance_ for a particular asset is used when computing the relative the price between the assets using the ratio of their balances.